PatrickTrentin88/wcet_omt/README.md

 Known issues:
 - Pagai running out of memory / stuck in loop
 - opt running out of memory when performing loop unrolling over some benchmarks
-- no support for bytecode with loops which have not been unrolled
+- no support for bytecode with loops which have not been unrolled (also in [HAL-14])

 ## REQUIREMENTS